New Mexico EV Incentives, Tax Credits and Rebates

 Does New Mexico have tax credits for new electric vehicles?

-Yes, new electric vehicle buyers in New Mexico can qualify for both local and federal EV tax credits.
+Yes, new electric vehicle buyers in New Mexico can qualify for state tax credits up to $3,000.

 Do extended warranties cover electric vehicles?

 Most extended warranty providers don’t adequately cover electric vehicles.
-They either refuse to cover EVs in the first place or refuse to cover the components that make them unique, like their traction batteries and drive units.
+They either refuse to cover EVs in the first place or exclude unique components like traction batteries and drive units.

-That being said, some extended warranty companies are starting to offer full EV coverage, and new companies specializing in coverage for EVs may crop up.
+That said, some extended warranty companies are starting to offer full EV coverage, and new companies specializing in EV coverage may emerge.

 Article sources